smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

 ----------------

 Note: The *Gate Image Slide* is not shown when ``Sum of All Gates`` is selected in the *Displayed Image* selector.

 Located above the image area, the *Gate Image Slide* allows browsing the individual images comprising the time gated (or binned) dataset.
 The numeric control on the right shows the number of gates in the dataset.
-Moving the slide r to the left will show early gates, while late gates can be seen by moving the slider to the right.
+Moving the slider to the left will show early gates, while late gates can be seen by moving the slider to the right.
 Alternatively, type in the desired gate index in the numeric control on the right.

 When moving the slider, the displayed image's contrast might be inappropriate (overly dark or bright image).
 In this case, switch to the